zingale/electron_positron_cxx/tests/README.md

   approximations.

-* `test_fermi.cpp` : This tests the Fermi integral first- and second-derivatives computed via quadrature by comparing to finite-difference approximations.
+* `test_fermi.cpp` : This tests the Fermi integral first- and second-derivatives (with respect to β and η) computed via quadrature by comparing to finite-difference approximations.

 * `test_maxwell.cpp` : This checks the Maxwell relations for
   thermodynamic consistency.

+* `test_n_derivs.cpp` : This checks the first- and second-derivatives
+  (with respect to density and temperature) of the number density.
+  These are the building blocks of the η derivatives that are then used for all the other thermodynamic derivatives.